dkvz/dkvz-blog-backend/README.md

 WantedBy=multi-user.target
 ```

-I'm going to use .env for the config.
+I'm going to use .env for the config. **Make sure all the variable declarations are quoted or the dotenv module will fail to parse the variables**.

 Let's make my own:
 ```